vintagepc/MK404/README.md

 While this repo is private, it's something separate to share status updates, ideas, and related things for this topic.
 If I invited you to join, you're welcome to sit back and enjoy the ride, or contribute to hardware implementations and ideas as you desire.

-*Summary status:* Mostly functional, should now be able to boot stock Prusa Marlin build for MK3S.
+*Summary status:* "Mostly" functional, it runs stock firmware very close to the real thing, and should now be able to boot stock Prusa Marlin build for MK3S.
+"Mostly" because while the overall system is probably usable for the majority of use cases, some aspects of the hardware are simulated only to the extent necessary to get the system working.
+For example, the TMC "stallguard" register is minimally implemented, and the microstep count is not.

 Remaining To-Dos of note:
-- Telemetry system for VCD tracing, scripting
 - a number of lofty goals...

 *Current state of affairs and features*: